Serous Borderline Tumor vs. Mucinous Borderline Tumor: What’s the Difference?

 There are two main subtypes of MBOT:

-• Intestinal type: This is the more common subtype, resembling the lining of the intestines.
+- Intestinal type: This is the more common subtype, resembling the lining of the intestines and typically presenting as larger tumors than the endocervical type.
 The cells may be tall and columnar, with irregular nuclei and abundant apical mucin (mucus at the top of the cell).
 Goblet cells (mucus-secreting cells) and neuroendocrine cells may also be present.

 Stages and Prognosis